Table Of Contents

 - Remove excessive advertising.
-Ads can easily detract from user experience.
+Ads can easily detract from the user experience.
 If your website looks cluttered or spammy, people are more likely to leave.

 - Break up your content for easier reading.
 Use subheaders religiously and try not to end up with paragraphs longer than six to eight sentences.
 Depending on your niche, you may want to break down your paragraphs even smaller.
 Reading long-form content is much easier when it’s broken down into digestible chunks – a wall of text won’t look as enticing to your visitors.

 - Reassess your content and make sure that is it all or most of the following: Useful, unique, entertaining, informative, easy to skim, and well-designed.
-Identify any weak points and make necessary changes.
+Identify any weak points and make the necessary changes.

-Build up website’s overall reputation
+Build up a website’s overall reputation

 Improving the reputation of your website will always help you rank higher more easily.
 Study up on how to get more social media shares and be interactive with your followers.
 Start creating video content and measure the results of your SEO strategy.
 Creating specific, actionable goals, being consistent, and measuring your progress is the only way to move forward and gain traction online.